rayahz/Power-method/README.md

 ### LIST OF FILES

 - Makefile        Contains the compilation rules
-- README          This file
+- READMEmd        This file
-- fonctions.c     All the function regarding the power method
+- fonctions.c     All the functions regarding the power method
 - fonctions.h     Header file containing the function declaration regarding the power method
 - main.c          Source file

 ### HOW TO RUN

-The Makefile contains differents options to execute the simulation:
+The Makefile contains different options to execute the simulation:
 - `make help`  : Summarize the options present in the Makefile
 - `make`       : Compile the source files
 - `make run`   : Execute the code